 Tilt up panels are a hand made product (i.e. poured on-site) and may lack some of the precision and quality control that is available in a purpose suited precast manufacturing facility.

-They are not suitable for projects where an exceptionally high standard of finish to wall surfaces is required.
+Tilt up panel construction is, therefore, less suitable for projects where an exceptionally high standard of finish to wall surfaces is required.

-Typical tilt panel projects include; factory unit developments, warehouses and other industrial projects.
+Developments most suitable for utilisation of tilt-up panels include; factory unit developments, warehouses and other industrial projects.

-Such a project would require the wall panels to be designed in regular sizes, to form uniform stacks on site of broadly the same size panels.
+Optimisation of such a project would require the wall panels to be designed in regular sizes, to form uniform stacks of broadly the same size panels.

 Other benefits of tilt panels include, they usually double as the support members for the roof structure and wall bracing all in one.

-Tilt-up panels also have an inherent fire rating, due to the concrete used in their casting and as such can be placed on the boundary or as full height walls to provide a fire rating to the building or different areas within it.
+Tilt-up panels also have an inherent fire rating, due to the concrete used in their casting and as such can be placed on the boundary or as full-height walls to provide a fire rating to the building or different areas within it.